 - 1. Dividends paid by a company which is a resident of a Contracting State to a resident of the other Contracting State may be taxed in that other State. - 2.
-However, such dividends may also be taxed in the Contracting State of which the company paying the dividends is a resident and according to the laws of that State, but if a resident of the other Contracting State is the beneficial owner of the dividends the tax so charged shall not exceed: - (a) except in the case of dividends paid by a non -resident owned investment corporation that is a resident of Canada, 5 per cent of the gross amount of the dividends if the beneficial owner is a company which: - (i) controls directly or indirectly at least 10 per cent of the voting power in the company paying the dividends where that company is a resident of Canada; - (ii) holds directly at least 10 per cent of the capital of the company paying the dividends where that company is a resident of South Africa; - (b) 15 per cent of the gross amount of the dividends in all other cases.
+However, such dividends may also be taxed in the Contracting State of which the company paying the dividends is a resident and according to the laws of that State, but if a resident of the other Contracting State is the beneficial owner of the dividends the tax socharged shall not exceed: - (a) [MODIFIED by paragraph 1 of Article 8 of the MLI] [except in the case of dividends paid by a non-resident owned investment corporation that is a resident of Canada, 5 per cent of the gross amount of the dividends if the beneficial owner is a company which: - (i) controls directly or indirectly at least 10 per cent of the voting power in the company paying the dividends where that company is a resident of Canada; - (ii) holds directly at least 10 per cent of the capital of the company paying the dividends where that company is a resident of South Africa;]